 So where is God in all of this?
-What has all this neighbourly kindness to do with God’s mission in the world and how we join with this?
+What has all this neighbourly kindness to do with God’s mission in the world and how we join in?
 Where is the local church?
 I struggle with my connection to a local congregation and feel a bit ‘out on my own’, with a web of other believers I connect with across the city for support and discernment.
 I don’t have the definitive word on all that God is doing where I live.
 It is deeper, wider and brighter than I can comprehend.
 I am just one piece, one thread in a fabric that is being woven as the Holy Spirit is at work amongst the people where I live.
 Here is a little of what I am learning on this journey…

-We live a stone’s throw from a hospital, a mental health facility and a hospice so there are a lot of sick and grieving people who walk our streets.
+We live a stone’s throw from a hospital, a mental health facility and a hospice.
+There are a lot of sick and grieving people who walk our streets.
 This winter I walked my puppy by a woman standing with an aggressive looking dog, outside a home beautifully decorated for Christmas.
 She appeared to be admiring the Christmas lights and greenery.
 I continued on and was startled a moment later to hear the woman yell, scream and then begin kicking her dog.
 I was so alarmed that I continued on for a moment before stopping, turning and wondering what to do.
-I was walking my puppy and was not comfortable with getting close to her dog – yet I knew I could not walk away.
+I was walking my puppy and was not comfortable with getting close to her dog; however, I knew I could not walk away.
 I looked up and down my street and saw Mary coming out of her house having heard the same disturbing sounds.
 We had not met before.
-We talked hurriedly as we moved towards this woman and her dog and Mary was prepared to talk the lead in addressing this woman.
-I crossed the street with my puppy and stayed close by to support her.
+We talked hurriedly as we moved towards this woman and her dog and Mary was prepared to take the lead in addressing this woman.
+I crossed the street with my puppy and stayed close by as back-up.
 What unfolded was the strangest and most beautiful encounter.
 Mary directly addressed what she had seen and told the woman simply that it was wrong and could not continue.
 She took her picture and said she was prepared to report her if needed.
 Mary’s body language, her words and her attitude were all those of someone who speaks truth and is full of compassion and grace.
 Her goal was to support and help this woman manage her dog.
 Mary and this woman spent a good 45 minutes talking and practicing some basic training with the dog.
 I watched from across the street and continued on my way when I could see that the encounter would not escalate.

 Mary sized me up a little, as she told me all of this.
-Then she looked across the street (as we kept her cats and my puppy a healthy distance apart) and said, ‘It really was a God-thing.
+Then she looked across the street, as we kept her cats and my puppy a healthy distance apart, and said, ‘It really was a God-thing.
 If I had approached the woman in anger, I never would have listened and been available to her – which is what she and that dog needed.
 It really was one of those moments that you know you are part of something bigger.’

 I continue to be surprised at the many ways that God is at work amongst the people in my neighbourhood.
 Learning how to follow Jesus involves listening to the many ways that the Spirit is working in and through the lives of the people I share life with.
-It is slow and I am really such a novice at all of this; however, I am so grateful for the opportunity to be a part of naming the “God-moments”.
+It is slow and I am such a novice at all of this; however, I am so grateful for the opportunity to be a part of naming the “God-moments”.
 I am so glad to listen to my neighbours as they name and point to the common good that we all participate in together.